 - Focus on small groups with defined roles and in-advance accountability.
 A lot of evidence suggests that one big committee of the great and the good sitting round a table doesn’t produce good decisions.
+A survey by NEPC showed that most investment committees have more than 7 people – but believe they should be smaller.
 Dividing the group up with specific tasks (eg to work up counterfactual competing alternatives, play devils advocate or do a pre-mortem) can help this.
 If each group also knows in advance that they will be accountable to another on specific metrics (be that manager performance, strategy choices, risk or returns), this is likely to improve truth-seeking and reduce self serving behaviour. (groupthink and cascades).

 - In oversight, check for bias, be skeptical but don’t second guess.
 The role of an oversight committee shouldn’t be to second guess the work of the underlying group, but to specifically seek out potential biases in the work (have they been too anchored to status quo, are they making overconfident predictions, what’s the track record and expertise in the area, are they ignoring information that doesn’t fit their view).
 Taking a skeptical, but not confrontational viewpoint particularly when self re-enforcing results are concerned is also key. (status quo, ego bias, overconfidence, cognitive dissonance)